It's obvious that grime, clutter, and a lack of updating turn off all but the most intrepid sweat-equity builders among your potential home buyers.

 “Cat odors,” I told my husband, as I turned and walked straight back to the car.
 With an infant and zero interest in a major renovation project, the combination of carpets and cat odors helped me make an easy decision.

 A few minutes later, my husband and our Realtor joined me in the car.
 “They have cats,” they informed me, “and there seemed to be a funny smell...”

 Find more tips on how to prevent your home from being the smelly kid on the block in our post, Top 5 Don’ts for Your Open House.

 Finding the washer-dryer still in the garage is an annoying feature of an older home, but it isn’t weird.
 Well, it isn’t weird unless it’s a brand new home, but if it's a relatively new home (say, less than 20 years), then it will cause your buyers to wonder what other antiquities may lurk behind the walls.

 Aside from appearance, some “weird” things that may turn a buyer off are those that an inspector will point out, such as an electric socket in the shower or a sewage pipe that leads out onto the lawn.

-Our article on Preparing Your Home to Sell to a VA Home Loan Buyer explains a little further as to why you may want to have a pre-home sale inspection conducted independently to help mitigate the weird for your potential buyer.
+See Preparing Your Home to Sell to a VA Home Loan Buyer to find out why you may want to have a pre-home sale inspection conducted independently to help mitigate the weird for your potential buyer.